-My new novella, Kumori and the Lucky Cat, is now out in paperback.
+My 2016 novella, Kumori and the Lucky Cat, is out in paperback and e-book.
+It was named to Kirkus Review’s 100 Best Indie Books of 2019 List.
 Here is the synopsis of the story:

 In a futuristic society where a predatory superstate has devoured the globe and repartitioned it after the fallout of World War Three, Kumori Ando was one of the lucky citizens to get permission to move to the capital city of New Caldeonia and work at a plum if dreary office job, leaving her parents and brother in the countryside.
 Living alone in her standard-issue apartment on the less luxurious side of town, she has only a small statue of a cat from the old country her family fled, given to her by her elderly Aunt Suna when she was a child, to keep her company.
 The statue has some inexplicable supernatural power, advising her when she is in tough situations, though she doesn’t know much about her family’s history to understand what it is.